veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Advanced Security Features/root-token-authentication.md

 {{</ highlight >}}

+### Testing Controller Dashboard authentication

+If everything is configured correctly, you can visit your Controller Dashboard and a login box should appear.
+Enter the token you specified and ensure that it logs you in.

+### Joining Nodes

 If you're using root token auth for your Controller UI without certificate authentication, Nodes will no longer be able to connect to port 80 when running `ankacluster join`.
-You'll need to [setup an interface for them to communicate]({{< relref "docs/Anka Build Cloud/configuration-reference#separate-queue-interface" >}}):
+You'll need to [setup an interface for them to communicate]({{< relref "docs/Anka Build Cloud/configuration-reference#separate-queue-interface" >}}).

+#### Mac Controller & Registry

+Edit `/usr/local/bin/anka-controllerd` and append `--queue-addr ":8100"` to the end of the **$CONTROLLER_BIN** line.

+#### Linux/Docker Controller & Registry

-{{< highlight dockerfile "hl_lines=19" >}}
+{{< highlight dockerfile "hl_lines=9 20" >}}

 . . .